Sruthi Lakshmi

 Sruthi Jose (born 8 September 1990), better known by her screen name Sruthi Lakshmi, is an Indian actress acting mainly in Malayalam films and television serials.
 She is also a trained classical dancer.
-She received a Kerala state television award for best actress in 2016 for teleserial Pokkuveyil.
+She is known for teleserial Pokkuveyil.

 Personal life

 Sruthi Jose with the screen name Sruthi Lakshmi is born on 8 September 1990 to Jose and cine actress Lissy Jose at Kannur.
 Her father is from Kannur and mother is from Wayanad.She has an elder sister Sreelaya.
 She is a practicing catholic.
 After completing her +2 in Science from Government higher secondary school, Sreekandapuram she went to pursue graduation from Mar Ivanios College, Trivandrum.
 She is a trained classical dancer.
 Her elder sister Sreelaya acted in films Kutteem Kolum (2013), Maanikyam (2015), Compartment (2015) and serials Krishnakripasagaram on Amrita TV, Kanmani, Thenum Vayambum on Surya TV, Bhagyadevatha on Mazhavil Manorama, Moonumani on Flowers TV, Priyappettaval on Mazhavil Manorama.
 Currently they are settled at Kakkanad, Kochi.
 Sruthi married Dr. Avin Anto on 2 January 2016.
 Shruthi and her sister played lead roles in Surya TV serial Thenum Vayambum from 2018 to 2019.